-These are the checks performed before launching the boat from the trailer.
+This covers pre launch safety checks performed before launching the boat from the trailer.
 Any items that don’t pass the check must be fixed before the boat can be launched.
-If the boat is already in the water covering these checks is still applicable.
+Once the boat is in the water, operation plus fuel and people safety is covered.

 This is the procedure to launch the boat from the trailer.
 Training for the launch procedure may not be necessary if the student will not get involved with boats on trailers in the future.

 Docking procedures are one of the most important aspects to learn on a big boat.
 Big boats differ substantially than small ones because their body and canvas are sensitive to the wind making them like a boat with a sail that is out of control.
 Docking will be practiced to perfection by both Captain and crew.

 Leaving the dock is a procedure that involves both captain and crew working together to get the boat to head out for the cruise.
 It involves untying the boat and picking up the crew and heading out depending on the wind direction.

 Boats have driving rules in the water channels similar to driving rules for cars in the street.
 These rules will be covered and trained for on the water.